karankeshwani/stocktradingproject/README.md

-# stocktradingproject
+# practisesample
-working of stock trading website
+commands of git